 Cryptocurrencies may or may not be the future of online payments.
 There are many of these, with Bitcoin being the best known, and there are certainly players out there (though maybe not bingo players) who want to play in Bitcoin – in August 2013, a single Bitcoin gambling site accounted for more than half the volume of all Bitcoin transactions!

-As of Spring 2016 there are NO bingo sites for UK players that accept Bitcoin – not legal ones anyway, as the UK Gambling Commission has made it clear that as far as it is concerned cryptocurrencies count as “money’s worth” and that therefore any UK facing gambling sites operating in Bitcoin or any other cryptocurrency require a UK licence (and would be subject to UK taxation).
-Indeed, from the end of October 2016 Bitcoin will appear on the list of UKGC accepted payment methods.
+Currently there are NO bingo sites for UK players that accept Bitcoin – not legal ones anyway, as the UK Gambling Commission has made it clear that as far as it is concerned cryptocurrencies count as “money’s worth” and that therefore any UK facing gambling sites operating in Bitcoin or any other cryptocurrency require a UK licence (and would be subject to UK taxation).
 This would mean that the sites had to run on an already licensed platform and in fact this is a major obstacle for bitcoin gambling in the UK because Bitcoin casino games are generally based on the same blockchain technology as Bitcoin itself rather than using a licensed RNG – the advantage of this being that bets can be provably fair, although who knows how this would be implemented for bingo games.
 The situation is further complicated by the position regarding the regulation of the cryptocurrencies themselves which is still developing.
 Since gambling sites are already subject to the know-your-customer and anti money laundering requirements but the bitcoin exchanges (in some ways the equivalent of banks) are not as yet, it seems simpler for bingo sites to wait to accept bitcoin until the FCA gets around to regulating it, especially as in other gaming jurisdictions such as the Isle of Man the process is already under way.
 Indeed, back in 2014 it was announced that Cozy Games had partnered with GoCoin (a cryptocurrency payment processor) which would enable Cozy powered sites to accept Bitcoin and other cryptocurrencies such as the meme-inspired Dogecoin, but nothing has been heard of this since.
 Although Cozy has an IoM licence, for UK players to be able to deposit or play in Bitcoin this would also have to be allowed under its UK licence.
 As explained above, this wasn’t due to happen until November 2016 and apparently for Cozy at least, nothing came of it.
 One UK facing casino did accept Bitcoin for a while in early 2014 (Bitcoin deposits were converted into pounds or euros at current exchange rates and play was in regular currency but if deposits had been made using Bitcoin withdrawals were issued in Bitcoin) but this stopped after discussions with the regulator (Malta Gaming Authority as this was before the change to UK regulation).
 Another factor is that Bitcoin prices peaked back at the end of 2013 and when the price declined so did the excitement – although world events in 2016 caused Bitcoin prices to rally as investors become nervous about any type of fiat currency.
 Summer 2016 saw a major step on the way to regulation with the introduction of Europe’s first regulated exchange traded instrument for cryptocurrency.